How Local Processing Works

 • ImageData API for raw pixel manipulation

-• WebCodecs API for hardware-accelerated media work
+• WebCodecs API for hardware-accelerated media work where supported

-• OffscreenCanvas for high-performance rendering
+• OffscreenCanvas for rendering outside the main page

 FAQ